jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ![](./images/fig2.3.png) Fig 2.3

-### Enemy Movement
+## Enemy Movement

-Lets move the enemy towards the player.
+Let's move the enemy towards the player.
 First, we need three variables:

-Inisde the Movement_variables region, create a **float variable named `moveSpeed`*.** This variable will let us control the movement speed of the enemy.
+Inisde the Movement_variables region, create a **float** variable named `moveSpeed`.
+This variable will let us control the movement speed of the enemy.
 Make it public so that we can adjust the enemy's speed in the unity inspector.

 Below Movement_variables, create a new region named *Physics_componenets* and **add a RigidBody 2D variable named `EnemyRB`** to it.
 This way we can manipulate the enemy's rigidbody for movement.